Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/aws-bactopia-intro.md

 draft: false
 ---

-## Intro to Bactopia

-[Bactopia](https://bactopia.github.io/) is a software pipeline for complete analysis of bacterial genomes<sup><a href="https://doi.org/10.1128/mSystems.00190-20">1</a></sup>, developed by [Robert Petit](https://www.robertpetit.com/).
+[Bactopia](https://bactopia.github.io/) is a [software pipeline for complete analysis of bacterial genomes](https://doi.org/10.1128/mSystems.00190-20), developed by [Robert Petit](https://www.robertpetit.com/).
 Bactopia is based on the [Nextflow](https://www.nextflow.io/) bioinformatic workflow software.
 One of the many virtues of Nextflow is its adaptability to different compute environments, so I thought I would play around a bit with [Amazon Web Services](https://aws.amazon.com/) (AWS).

 ## AWS Strategies